 But classics aren't the only kind of enduring clothing.
 Some clothes are so bold that they exist outside of trends.
-In anticipation of the holidays, we've been getting in sparkly sheer toppers, stunning kimono robes, and a whole collection of crushed velvet.
+In anticipation of the holidays, we've been getting in sparkly tops and dresses, and some fabulous velvet pieces.
 Sure, sometimes velvet, silver sparkles, or metallics are on trend.
 But they're never really out of style either.
 You can keep one of these pieces in your wardrobe for 20 years and it will remain a viable option.

 These pieces are still versatile.
 Depending on what you wear them with, they can be fancy or simply fabulous.
-A crushed velvet blazer worn with matching pants is a stunning special occasion look.
-But wear that blazer over jeans and a tee, and the look is everyday fabulous.
+A sparkly kimono jacket worn with pretty much anything is a stunning special occasion look.
+But wear that jacket over jeans and a tee, and the look is everyday fabulous.

 Make Any Occasion Special

 You don't have to save your special pieces for events with engraved invitations and passed hors d'oeuvres.
 Date night, brunch with friends, and dinner parties are all excuses to wear your special clothes.
 It's so much fun to get dolled up for a tea party with the kids or grandkids.
 Have that kind of fun even when the kiddies aren't around.

 As I always say - if you're staying in all day and it doesn't matter what you wear, you might as well dress up.